What is a Heritage Contractor?

 Conservation philosophy (general principles)

 The criteria for the Register is set out and agreed by the Heritage Registration Board and all contractors are approved by a separate Selection Committee.
-The Heritage Registration Board includes representatives from the Department of Arts, Heritage & The Gaeltacht; Office of Public Works; Heritage Council; Irish Georgian Society; Royal Institute of Architects of Ireland; Limerick Institute of Technology; Fingal County Council; Private Sector Professionals; Construction Industry Federation.
+The Heritage Registration Board includes representatives from the Department of Housing, Local Government and Heritage; Office of Public Works; Heritage Council; Irish Georgian Society; Royal Institute of Architects of Ireland; Technological University, Dublin; Fingal County Council; Private Sector Professionals; Construction Industry Federation.